Shopify NetSuite Integration: Quick Answers

 Your accounting team spends the first week of every month trying to figure out why the bank deposit from Shopify Payments doesn’t match the sales revenue.
 Inventory sits across multiple warehouses, and overselling causes customer support nightmares.
 Gift card liabilities make the balance sheet a mess, and returns never quite map back to the right cost of goods sold.

 This is the tipping point where leading ecommerce brands transition to an ERP.
-A proper Shopify NetSuite integration replaces fragmented spreadsheets with a single source of truth for revenue, inventory, and multi-entity financials.
+A proper Shopify NetSuite connector replaces fragmented spreadsheets with a single source of truth for revenue, inventory, and multi-entity financials.

 But not all NetSuite integrations are created equal.
-This guide covers how Shopify e-commerce accounting truly works at scale: payout reconciliation, multi-location inventory sync, gift cards, and what separates a connector that produces auditable financial data from one that just moves numbers around.
+To produce auditable financial data and bulletproof operations, an integration must be built upon three core pillars.
+This guide covers how Shopify e-commerce accounting truly works at scale, what separates a connector that produces auditable financial data from one that just moves numbers around, and how to master these three pillars.
 If you are also managing Amazon, you may want to read our corresponding Amazon NetSuite integration guide after finishing this.

-The Shopify Payments Problem: Why Bank Deposits Aren’t Revenue
+The Payment Gateway Problem: Why Bank Deposits Aren’t Revenue

-The most common accounting mistake fast-growing Shopify merchants make is treating the Shopify Payments bank deposit as top-line revenue.
+The most common accounting mistake fast-growing Shopify merchants make is treating bank deposits from their payment gateways as top-line revenue.
 This is a trap that entry-level tools often encourage, and it leads directly to non-auditable financial statements.

-Because Shopify acts as a payment processor (via Stripe), the cash that hits your bank account is a net payout.
-It is aggregated across multiple days and has already had processing fees, chargebacks, and return refunds deducted from it.
+Shopify allows customers to check out using multiple payment gateways (like Shopify Payments, PayPal, Klarna, etc.), which significantly complicates accounting.
+Because these gateways act as payment processors, the cash that hits your bank account is a net payout.
+These payouts are aggregated across multiple days and have already had processing fees, chargebacks, and return refunds deducted from them.

 If you record that net deposit directly as revenue: